diffractometer/hujo-tech-rider/README.md

 2. Parking:
 The promoter agrees to assist in organising a safe place (garage or guarded parking) for the band equipment car, or to allow the Artist to leave the equipment in a locked room at the venue until the next morning.

-3. Backstage / Dressing room
+3. Backstage / Dressing room:
 The promoter agrees to supply one heated lockable dressing room of a reasonable standard for the Artist.
 This should contain washing and toilet facilities.The key shall be held by the Artist or their representative.

-4. Security
+4. Security:
 The promoter agrees to provide adequate security at the front of the stage, mixing desk and dressing room at the management's cost.

-5. Merchandising
+5. Merchandising:
 A free merchandising spot will be available in a good location for the Artist.

-6. Catering
+6. Catering:
 The promoter agrese to provide for their own costs this catering: 4 x 1,5l still water, 4 x hot meal, 24 x beer, 6x carbinated beverage, Limitless quantity of black coffee + sugar

-7. Accomodation
+7. Accomodation:
 Promoter provides for their own costs accomodation in good hotel for 4 people.

-8. Sound
+8. Sound:
 Promoter provides for their own costs a good sound system in good condition according to the technical rider.

-9. Guestlist
+9. Guestlist:
 The promoter agrees to grant to the Artist a guest list of a minimum of 5 people at no cost.

-10. Soundcheck
+10. Soundcheck:
 Band shall receive a minimum of sixty minutes free of all disturbances onstage for the purpose of a sound check and video check before the doors open.

 ### PA / monitor requirements: